MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -RealTimeScanDirection

 Specifies scanning configuration for incoming and outgoing files on NTFS volumes.
-The acceptable values for this parameter are:
+Valid values are:

-- 0: Scan both incoming and outgoing files.
-This is the default.
+- 0 or Both: Scan incoming and outgoing files.
+This is the default value.
-- 1: Scan incoming files only.
+- 1 or Incoming: Scan incoming files only.
-- 2: Scan outgoing files only.
+- 2 or Outcoming \[SP\]: Scan outgoing files only.

-Specify a value for this parameter to enhance performance on servers which have a large number of file transfers, but need scanning for either incoming or outgoing files.
+Use this parameter to restrict scanning to incoming or outgoing files on servers that have a large number of file transfers in only one direction.

 Evaluate this configuration based on the server role.
-For non-NTFS volumes, Windows Defender performs full monitoring of file and program activity.
+For non-NTFS volumes, Windows Defender does full monitoring of file and program activity.

 ```yaml
 Type: ScanDirection